jfalkinburg/ECE383_slides/L21/slides.md

 - Applies law of diminishing returns to the usefulness of a single architecture feature

 ![Amdahl's Law](amdahls.jpg)

-## Amdahl's Law

-- **Example 1**: Suppose an enhancement that makes a portion of Machine A runs 500 times faster than the original.
-The portion makes up 20% of the machine.
-What is the overall speedup?
-- **Example 2**: After benchmarking a certain computer algorithm, you find that a certain for loop takes 80% of the execution time.
-You calculate that a hardware implementation of this loop will execute 100 times faster.
-How much faster will this algorithm run with the hardware accelerator?
-- **Example 3**: If a given part of an algorithm takes up 80% of the execution time, what is the theoretical maximum speedup you can achieve with a hardware accelerator?

 ## Decomposing Problem (Asteroids Game)